baodaiqin/Universal-Graph-based-Biomedical-Knowledge-Enlargment/README.md

 Our system hypothesizes that "COVID-19 may_be_treated_by Chloroquine".
 The hypothesis is proposed based on multiple reasoning paths such as shown above.
 The hypothesis is recently shown to be promising by the [paper](https://www.kansensho.or.jp/uploads/files/topics/2019ncov/covid19_casereport_200519_2.pdf), which is published on [The Japanese Association for Infectious Diseases](http://www.kansensho.or.jp).

 ### Disclaimer:
-The dataset is not for clinical usage!
+The dataset is NOT for clinical usage!
 The dataset is ONLY for academic use, with no warranty or liability.

 ## Algorithm: